Thinking of doing the Kumano Kodo trek in Japan? From advice to accommodation, this is all you need to know about hiking the Kumano Kodo!

 One of the best things about this pilgrimage is its self-guided.
 There are lots of signposts all along the route in Japanese and English pointing you in the right direction.

 If you really want to learn the history of the Kumano Kodo and all about the temples along the way, it’s recommended you hire a guide.
-You can find out some more information about the guides at the visitors center.
+You can find out some more information about the guides at the Kumano Kodo information centre (which is here).

-If you head to the visitors center before you start the Kumano Kodo trail then you’ll be given a passport book which you can stamp at a number of places along the route.
+If you head to the visitors center before you start the Kumano Kodo walk then you’ll be given a passport book which you can stamp at a number of places along the route.

-Even though it was a little gimmicky, I really like that stamping was enouraged and the passport book actually became a nice souvenir at the end of the trek.
+Even though it was a little gimmicky, I really like that stamping was encouraged and the passport book actually became a nice souvenir at the end of the trek.

 You can also use this passport book on the Camino de Santiago to show you’ve done both pilgrimages.
 That’s when you get a special certificate saying you’ve completed both pilgrimages.